Commercial & Portfolio

 Flood mapping doesn't differentiate by property type

 AE is AE.
 A flood zone designation is a land-based determination — it applies equally to a single-family home and a commercial warehouse on the same parcel.
 The regulatory framework, insurance requirements, and LOMA/LOMR processes are identical.
+What changes is the financial complexity of the implications.

 Same for Residential & Commercial